12 Skin Conditions Commonly Found in Dogs

 Some people think ringworm is caused by worms.
 It’s not.

-The name ringworm describes a fungal infection that appears in circular patches.
+The name ringworm describes a fungal dog skin condition that appears in circular patches.
 They can crop up anywhere on your dog’s body, but are most frequently found on the head, paws, ears, and front legs.

 Inflammation, dry skin, and bald spots tend to surround the lesions.